dji-sdk/Mobile-SDK-Android-V5/README.md

-# DJI Mobile SDK for Android V5 Latest Version 5.0.0 beta2
+# DJI Mobile SDK for Android V5 Latest Version 5.0.0 beta3

 ## What Is This?

 DJI Mobile SDK V5 has a series of APIs to control the software and hardware interfaces of an aircraft.
 We provide an open source production sample and a tutorial for developers to develop a more competitive drone solution on mobile device.
 This improves the experience and efficiency of MSDK App development.

+### Support Product:

+1. M30_SERIES

 ## Integration